 - Additional tools needed by the SDK such as CMake and Ninja

 Azure Sphere uses Docker containers that are configured with Dockerfile text files.
 You can author Dockerfiles that use a base container image to create a custom container for building Azure Sphere applications.
 Running the customized container downloads the latest base image if it is not on your host machine, builds the new customized container if needed, builds the specified application, and exits.
 You can then copy the output of the application build to a host machine that has the Azure Sphere SDK installed and sideload the application to a device.
-The custom build container is not typically used interactively, but it can be, for example, to diagnose build issues.
+The custom build container is not typically used interactively, but it can be, for example, to diagnose build problems.